Is Your Furniture Polluting the Air in Your Home?

 The EnviroKlenz Mobile Air System is your solution to improve your personal environment air quality by removing and neutralizing chemical odors, fragrances, VOCs, particulates, and allergens all at once.
 The patented EnviroKlenz technology neutralizes chemicals, pollutants, and fragrances, while the HEPA filter removes harmful dust, particulate, allergens, pet dander, and more at 99.99 percent efficiency.

 The system is portable so it can easily be moved around your home and office bringing relief where you need it most.
-Off-gassing furniture will often release a variety of chemistries into your environment which traditional air purification system will struggle to filter out quickly.
+Off-gassing furniture will often release a variety of chemistries into your environment in which the traditional air purification system will struggle to filter out quickly.
 The EnviroKlenz mobile system technology is versatile enough to put it to the test in environments with high levels of VOCs yet safe enough to leave in the same room as your family and pets.
-To learn more about how the EnviroKlenz technology compares to carbon and ozone generators click here.
-All EnviroKlenz mobile system purchases are backed with a 30-day money back guarantee and all unit are shipped free to your door step, to make your purchase today click the shop button below.